jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 ### 07: Tune parameters 🎚️

-Parameter tuning seems to actually reduce accuracy on the put aside data, suggesting the false negative dropping technique used in notebook 3 has resulted in a skewed dataset that doesn't reflect the real data distribution.
+Parameter tuning actually reduces accuracy on the put aside data, suggesting the false negative dropping technique used in notebook 3 has resulted in a skewed dataset that doesn't reflect the real data distribution.
 [See notebook.](Notebooks/07_model_tuning.ipynb)

 #### Performance change after tuning